-2. RADIATION SAFETY OFFICER
+RADIATION SAFETY OFFICER

 - a.
-Annual and Quarterly Review - (1) The RSO will conduct an annual review of the radiation protection program for adherence to ALARA concepts.
-Reviews of specific procedures may be conducted on a more frequent basis.
+Annual and Quarterly Review - (1) The RSO will conduct an annual review of the radiation protection program for

 1 Only medical institutions (other than those authorized for 8 and 9 only) are required to have an RSC.